nus-cs2103-AY2122S1/ip/docs/README.md

 2. Deadline
 3. Event

-This user guide details how to download Duke and get started, as well as all the commands you can use to interact with Duke.
+This user guide details all the commands you can use to interact with Duke.

-## Quick Start
-1. Ensure you have Java 11 or above installed.
-2. Download the latest `duke.jar` from [here](https://github.com/kslui99/ip/releases/tag/v0.1).
-3. Double-click the `duke.jar` file to start the app.

 ## Features and Usage
 ### Adding a ToDo: `todo [description]`